 The Company’s Articles, the Corporate Governance Code and the Companies Act 2006 govern the appointment and retirement of Directors.
-Board membership and biographical details of the Directors are provided on pages XX to XX.
+Board membership and biographical details of the Directors are provided in the The Board of Shell plc section.
 However, Directors follow the direction laid out in the Code and stand for re-election annually.

-On May 24, 2022, Gerrit Zalm stepped down from the Board after more than 9 years’ service as a Non-executive Director.
+On May 24, 2022, Gerrit Zalm stepped down from the Board after more than nine years’ service as a Non-executive Director.